JTSDK/jtsdk64-tools/docs/setup/buildhamlib.md

 # Build Hamlib

 If all has gone without error to this point, you are ready to build `Hamlib` from a git repository.
-At present, the preferred repsotory is the Hamlib Master.
+At present, the preferred repository is the Hamlib Master.
 If this changes for WSJT-X, you can always adjust it with menu option (**8**).

 Using the `MSYS2` Menu, select option (**8**), followed by selecting (**1**) to set the Mater Repository, then (**e**) to return to the main menu.

 !!! note
-    The default after installation of the tool chain is set to `hlmaster`.
+    The default selection is set to `hlmaster` during the base installation.
 This step is to illustrate how to change the repository if and when it is needed.

 <figure>
   <img src="../images/4-MSYS2-6.PNG" width=auto />